eigentaylor/eigentaylor.github.io/_posts/2026-01-25-consistentcardinal.md

 ## Ballot-Condorcet-Consistency

-For a cardinal system, we need to adjust the definition for the vague notion of "internal consistency" slightly, since we're collecting different data.
+For a cardinal system, we need to adjust the definition for the vague notion of "internal consistency" slightly, since we're collecting a different flavor of data.
 However, it still makes sense to ask if the actual winner would have won in head-to-head match-ups against every other candidate, based on the data collected.
 Thus, I define internal consistency for cardinal systems as follows:

 **Definition:** We define the following notational shorthands: